1-Bromopropane: Safety

 In 2003, the American Conference of Governmental Industrial Hygienists (ACGIH) set the time-weighted average threshold limit value for an 8-hour exposure at 10 parts per million (ppm).
 In 2014, the ACGIH adopted a lower threshold limit value of 0.1 ppm as an 8-hour time-weighted average.
 The California Occupational Safety and Health Administration set the permissible exposure limit at 5 ppm in 2010.
 Though symptoms of overexposure can begin within 2 days of exposure, typically long-term exposure is more harmful.

 In 2008, the U.S. CDC recommended that use of 1-bromopropane as a replacement for perchloroethylene may require adjustment and modification of equipment, improved ventilation, and use of personal protective equipment.

 In 2013, a peer-review panel convened by the U.S. National Toxicology Program unanimously recommended that 1-bromopropane, be classified as reasonably anticipated human carcinogens.

 Extended occupational exposure to 1-bromopropane in higher concentrations than recommended has resulted in significant injury to workers in the United States.
 Its use as a solvent in aerosol glues used to glue foam cushions has been especially controversial.
 Reported symptoms of overexposure affect the nervous system and include confusion, slurred speech, dizziness, paresthesias, and difficulty walking, unusual fatigue and headaches, development of arthralgias, visual disturbances (difficulty focusing), and muscle twitching.
 Symptoms may persist over one year.
 Other symptoms include irritation of mucous membranes, eyes, upper respiratory tract, and skin, as well as transient loss of consciousness.
 Loss of feeling in the feet, an example of paresthesia, is colloquially called "dead foot" by workers who suffer from it.
 Of nationwide "more than 140 cushion workers nationwide, mostly from plants in Utah, Mississippi and North Carolina,[...] that had been exposed to dangerous levels of the chemical, many of them sickened and [are] unable to walk".
 One worker's long-term exposure resulting in neurological damage was covered in the NY Times.
 Air sampling for the level of 1-bromopropane and monitoring workers' urine for metabolites are both effective at measuring workers' exposure.

 Occupational exposure to 1-bromopropane typically occurs through breathing or skin contact; it is easily absorbed into the blood via the skin.
 Replacing 1-bromopropane with water or acetone-based adhesives is the preferred NIOSH option for controlling occupational exposure, but other options include engineering controls like isolation and ventilation, administrative controls, and PPE that includes respiratory and skin protection.
 1-Bromopropane can penetrate most gloves, but not those made of polyvinyl alcohol or laminates.

 Animal studies

-Animal studies of 1-bromopropane have showed that it is a carcinogen in those models.
+Animal studies of 1-bromopropane have shown that it is a carcinogen in those models.
 Rodents exposed to 1-bromopropane developed lung, colon, and skin cancer at higher rates.